placrosse/agildata-zero/doc/README.md

 ## How do I use AgilData Zero?

-*NOTE*:  This distribution is only meant for running under Ubuntu 16.04.1 LTS Linux
+**NOTE:**  This distribution is only meant for running under Ubuntu 16.04.1 LTS Linux.
+Contact AgilData for availability on other platforms.

-* extract the distribution tar file
+* Extract the distribution tar file

     ` tar -xvf agildata-zero.tar.gz`
-* set up your configuration file by editing the example items within it (zero-config.xml)
+* Set up your configuration file by editing the example items within it (*zero-config.xml*)

-* start the executable from within the directory you extracted to
+* Start the executable from within the directory you extracted to

     `./agildata-zero`
+* Execute a SQL CREATE TABLE statement for each new encrypted table defined within your `zero-config.xml` file

+**NOTE:** Only *new tables* may have encryption.
+If you wish to encrypt existing tables, you will need to define a new table first, then insert into it by selecting from your original table.

+Keep in mind that the encrypted values may be different, even though the unencrypted values in different rows, columns, or tables are identical.
+This means that attempts to write SQL which joins encrypted items to each other will not yield the results you may expect.
+SQL may directly specify WHERE clause equality, and inequality, comparisons with literal values, however.
+Ranges, as specified using BETWEEN, less than, less than or equal to, greater than, or greater than or equal, as comparisons with encrypted columns, are not supported.

+THE SOFTWARE MAY NOT BE USED IN THE OPERATION OF AIRCRAFT, SHIP, NUCLEAR FACILITIES, LIFE SUPPORT MACHINES, COMMUNICATION SYSTEMS, OR ANY OTHER EQUIPMENT IN WHICH THE FAILURE OF THE SOFTWARE COULD LEAD TO PERSONAL INJURY, DEATH, OR ENVIRONMENTAL DAMAGE.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.